delmic/odemis/doc/develop/base-api.rst

 Set of data, with its metadata.
 It's a subclass of `Numpy ndarray
 <http://docs.scipy.org/doc/numpy-1.6.0/reference/arrays.html>`_, with the
 additional attribute :py:attr:`metadata` which contains information about the data.
 As a ndarray, it contains efficiently a multiple dimension array of data of one type.
 All Numpy functions and routines that accept ndarrays should work with DataArrays.
-When using functions which take multiple arrays, the output array will in most case contain the same metadata as the first array.
+When using functions that take multiple arrays, the output array will in most case contain the same metadata as the first array.
 It might not be what is expected, and special care must be taken to update this metadata.